AI Outreach Automation

 → Add Microsoft Graph permissions (Mail.Send, Mail.Read)

-# Use existing libraries (don't build from scratch)
+# Use maintained libraries — don't build the flow from scratch

 from google_auth_oauthlib.flow import Flow # Gmail